greenelab/deep-review/sections/04_study.md

 *There are not many neural network papers in this area (yet), unless we count imaging applications.
 But there is still plenty to discuss.
-The existing methods [@tag:Arvaniti2016_rare_subsets @tag:Angermueller2016_single_methyl] use interesting network architectures to approach single-cell data.*
+The existing methods [@tag:Arvaniti2016_rare_subsets @tag:Angermueller2016_single_methyl] use interesting network architectures to approach single-cell data.

-### Methylation

-*Is there enough content for a sub-section?  [@tag:Angermueller2016_single_methyl] can be discussed with the single-cell papers.*
+[@tag:Shaham2016_batch_effects] could fit here.*

 ### Metagenomics

-*Is there enough content for a sub-section?*
+*@gailrosen will write this*

-### Sequencing
+### Sequencing and variant calling

-*Is there enough content for a sub-section?
-We have one nanopore paper in the issues.*
+*We have one nanopore paper in the issues and very recent work on variant calling that looks worthy of inclusion.*